jjhosker/API/README.md

 ###   4. PlotFunctions_CaseStudy1.R:  This R Makefile loads plot functions to plot Figures 1 and 2 used in RMakefile_CaseStudy1.R and CaseStudy1PDF.Rmd.

-###   5.There are three data files created below:  two downloaded raw datsets downloaded from the World Bank URLs and one cleaned data set.
+###   5. There are three data files created below:  two downloaded raw datsets downloaded from the World Bank URLs and one cleaned data set.
 In addition, we provide a text file (SessionsInfo.txt) containing all the R session information including the current R version and all the libraries and packages being utilized.
 ####     - Raw:  FEDSTATS_Country.csv
 ####     - Raw:  GDP_Country.csv
 ####     - Cleaned:  GDPFEDclean.csv
 ####     - R version:  SessionInfo.txt

 ###   6. Finally the CaseStudy1PDF.Rmd file runs the main RMakefile_CaseStudy1.R and extracts code to generates this "CaseStudy1PDF.pdf"" report.
 This report uses code that that is extracted from the main RMakefile_CaseStudy1.R and then run.
 ####      - To use this Rmd file to create a PDF, the user has to install MikTex (the non-basic version).
 The URL with instructions to install MikTex is [\textcolor{blue}{MikText Install website}](https://miktex.org/howto/install-miktex).